Spectralite/Quantum-Circuit-Optimiser/README.md

 ```
 ### Internal Architecture

-The Quantum Circuit er uses **Directed Acyclic Graphs**  to represent quantum circuits.
+The Quantum Circuit Optimiser uses **Directed Acyclic Graphs**  to represent quantum circuits.
 This conversion, done via Qiskit's **circuit_to_dag** function, facilitates efficient manipulation and reordering of gates.

 The er's internal process involves: